bloomreach/hippo-ckeditor/README.md

 ### Script and version

 The script `/dev/builder/build.sh` needs a 'build version' parameter, which is burned into the generated code.
-Hippo CMS uses the same version number as in the tag name (e.g. '4.7.1-h12.1.0').
+Hippo CMS uses the same version number as in the tag name (e.g. '4.9.2-h1').

-Note that the version scheme of Hippo CKEditor changed over time.
-Until Hippo 11.x, the CKEditor version was extended with a single nano patch version prefixed with `-h` (e.g. `4.3.0-h1`).
-Hippo 12.x introduced the semantic Hippo-specific version and the maintenance branches.

-### Situation for 4.7.x / 12.4.0 and before
-A Hippo-specific CKEditor build adds a semantic version to the CKEditor version it extends, prefixed with `-h`.
+A Hippo-specific CKEditor build adds a version number to the CKEditor version it extends, prefixed with `-h`.
-The major and minor number of this additional version match the Hippo release in which the CKEditor build is used.
-For example, version `4.7.1-h12.1.0` extends CKEditor `4.7.1` and is used in Hippo release `12.1`.
-The patch number (`0` in this example) is used to version the Hippo-specific CKEditor changes in that branch.
+For example, version `4.9.2-h1` extends CKEditor `4.9.2`.
+The patch number (`1` in this example) is used to version the Hippo-specific CKEditor changes in that branch.

 Each branch `hippo/<version>` contains all commits in the CKEditor branch `release/<version>` plus all Hippo-specific modifications.

-There can be separate maintenance branches that contain Hippo-specific modifications limited to a specific Hippo release.
-For example, the branch `release/12.0` would contain the Hippo CKEditor version for Hippo 12.0.
-The `hippo/<version>` branch acts as the `master` branch for the next Hippo release.

-A release is available in a tag are named `hippo/<version>`, e.g. `hippo/4.7.1-h12.1.0`.

-### Upstream changes old style
+### Get upstream changes

 To get upstream changes, first add a remote for the upstream CKEditor repository: